sisterai/estate-assistant-system/README.md

 ## Features

-EstateWise is packed with both UI and AI features to enhance your home-finding experience:
+EstateWise offers an extensive collection of both interface and artificial intelligence capabilities to elevate your property search journey:

-- **Intelligent Property Recommendations:** Get tailored property suggestions powered by AI and Retrieval‑Augmented Generation (RAG).
+- **Intelligent Property Recommendations:** Receive customized property proposals driven by AI and Retrieval‑Augmented Generation (RAG).

-- **Secure User Authentication:** Sign up, log in, and log out with JWT‑based security.
+- **Secure User Authentication:** Register, authenticate, and sign out with JWT‑based protection.

 - **Conversation History:**
-  - **Authenticated users** can view, rename, and delete past chats.
+  - **Authenticated users** can browse, modify, and remove previous conversations.
-  - **Auto-Generated Conversation Titles**: New conversations automatically receive AI-generated titles (3-6 words) based on the first message, replacing the default "New Conversation" title within seconds.
+  - **Auto-Generated Conversation Titles**: Fresh conversations instantly obtain AI-created titles (3-6 words) derived from the initial message, updating the default "New Conversation" label within moments.
-  - **Guest users** still have their conversation history saved locally in the browser.
+  - **Guest users** retain their conversation records stored locally in the browser.

-- **Full‑Text Search:** Quickly search your conversation history for keywords, topics, or specific properties.
+- **Full‑Text Search:** Rapidly explore your conversation archive for terms, subjects, or particular properties.

-- **Rating System & Feedback Loop:** Rate each AI response (thumbs up/down) to adjust expert weights and continuously improve recommendations.
+- **Rating System & Feedback Loop:** Evaluate each AI answer (thumbs up/down) to modify expert weights and progressively enhance suggestions.

 - **Mixture‑of‑Experts (MoE) & Manual Expert View:**
-  - The AI dynamically routes queries through specialized experts (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst).
+  - The AI intelligently directs questions through domain-specific experts (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst).
-  - There is a master merger model that synthesizes the responses from all experts.
+  - A primary merger model consolidates the outputs from all experts.
-  - Optionally switch to any single expert’s view to see their raw recommendation.
+  - Optionally toggle to any individual expert's perspective to view their unprocessed recommendation.

-- **Chain-of-Thought (CoT):** Each expert uses a CoT approach to break down complex queries into manageable steps, ensuring accurate and relevant responses.
+- **Chain-of-Thought (CoT):** Every expert applies a CoT methodology to decompose complicated questions into workable segments, ensuring precise and applicable answers.

 - **Interactive Visualizations:**
-  - In‑chat, the AI generates live Chart.js graphs from Pinecone data so you can instantly see trends and distributions.
+  - Within chat, the AI produces dynamic Chart.js visualizations from Pinecone information enabling immediate viewing of patterns and distributions.
-  - A dedicated Visualizations page offers aggregate charts and insights for all Chapel Hill properties.
+  - A specialized Visualizations page provides consolidated charts and analytics for all Chapel Hill properties.

 - **Clustering & Similarity Search:**
-  - k‑Means clustering groups similar properties for more focused suggestions.
+  - k‑Means clustering organizes comparable properties for more targeted recommendations.
-  - kNN & Cosine Similarity (via Pinecone) finds the closest matches to your query in real time.
+  - kNN & Cosine Similarity (via Pinecone) identifies the nearest matches to your request instantly.
-  - Graph traversal (via Neo4j) adds explainable relationships like same neighborhood/zip and vector‑similar links, enabling statements like “Recommended because it’s in the same neighborhood and similar in price/size to a liked home.”
+  - Graph navigation (via Neo4j) incorporates interpretable connections such as shared neighborhood/zip and vector‑similar associations, allowing explanations like "Recommended because it's in the same neighborhood and similar in price/size to a liked home."

-- **Insights & Tools Page:** A dedicated page at `/insights` with:
+- **Insights & Tools Page:** A specialized page at `/insights` featuring:
-  - Explain Relationship: shortest graph path between two homes (ZIP/Neighborhood/Similarity edges) with a mini node‑edge diagram.
+  - Explain Relationship: minimal graph route connecting two properties (ZIP/Neighborhood/Similarity connections) with a compact node‑edge visualization.
-  - Graph Similar Properties: reasoned similarities (same neighborhood/zip/similar‑to) with a radial node graph.
+  - Graph Similar Properties: logical similarities (shared neighborhood/zip/similar‑to) with a radial node diagram.
-  - Neighborhood Stats: counts and averages for a named neighborhood.
+  - Neighborhood Stats: totals and means for a specified neighborhood.
-  - Mortgage & Affordability tools: interactive breakdown + quick utilities.
+  - Mortgage & Affordability tools: interactive analysis + rapid utilities.

-- **Deal Analyzer:** Utilizes AI/ML to evaluate if a property is a good deal based on historical trends, neighborhood data, and market conditions (at `/analyzer`).
+- **Deal Analyzer:** Employs AI/ML to assess whether a property represents a favorable opportunity based on past patterns, neighborhood information, and market dynamics (at `/analyzer`).
-  - The AI provides a detailed breakdown of factors influencing the deal quality.
+  - The AI delivers a thorough analysis of elements affecting the deal value.
-  - Users can input specific properties to analyze or let the AI suggest potential deals from the dataset.
+  - Users can enter specific properties to examine or allow the AI to propose potential opportunities from the dataset.
-  - Scorecard system rates properties on various criteria (e.g., price, location, amenities).
+  - Scoring mechanism evaluates properties on multiple dimensions (e.g., price, location, amenities).
-  - Comprehensive **factors considered** include:
+  - Extensive **factors evaluated** encompass:
-    - Property and financing details
+    - Property and financing information
-    - Income assumptions
+    - Income projections
-    - Operating expenses
+    - Operating costs
-    - Growth and targets
+    - Growth and objectives
-    - and more...
+    - and additional considerations...
-  - **Outputs**: Overall deal score, detailed factor breakdowns, monthly breakdown, sensitivity, projection, risk & action plans, and more.
+  - **Outputs**: Comprehensive deal rating, detailed factor analyses, monthly analysis, sensitivity, forecasts, risk & action strategies, and more.
-  - Visual indicators (e.g., color-coded scores) help users quickly assess deal quality.
+  - Visual cues (e.g., color-coded ratings) assist users in rapidly evaluating deal quality.

-- **Forums & Community Discussions:** A space for users to discuss properties, share experiences, and seek advice from fellow homebuyers (at `/forums`).
+- **Forums & Community Discussions:** A platform for users to exchange property insights, share experiences, and request guidance from fellow homebuyers (at `/forums`).
-  - Users can create new discussion threads or reply to existing ones.
+  - Users can initiate new discussion topics or respond to current ones.
-  - Upvote/downvote system to highlight valuable contributions.
+  - Voting system to emphasize valuable contributions.
-  - Moderation tools to ensure a respectful and informative community environment.
+  - Moderation capabilities to maintain a courteous and educational community atmosphere.

-- **Map Page:** A map view at `/map` that displays properties with markers:
+- **Map Page:** A geographic view at `/map` that presents properties with markers:
-  - Accepts `?zpids=123,456` to show specific homes only.
+  - Supports `?zpids=123,456` to display particular homes exclusively.
-  - If no `zpids`, accepts `?q=` to search and caps to a safe max (200) for performance.
+  - When no `zpids` provided, accepts `?q=` to search and limits to a safe maximum (200) for performance.
-  - Chat replies auto‑include a “View on Map” link when Zillow property links are present.
+  - Chat responses automatically include a "View on Map" link when Zillow property links are detected.

-- **Smooth Animations:** Engaging transitions and micro‑interactions powered by Framer Motion.
+- **Smooth Animations:** Captivating transitions and micro‑interactions enabled by Framer Motion.

-- **Interactive Chat Interface:** Enjoy a fully animated chat experience with Markdown‑formatted responses, collapsible expert views, inline charts, and **real-time streaming responses** powered by Server-Sent Events (SSE).
+- **Interactive Chat Interface:** Experience a fully animated chat environment with Markdown‑formatted answers, expandable expert views, embedded charts, and **live streaming responses** enabled by Server-Sent Events (SSE).
-  - **Streaming AI Responses:** Words appear in real-time as the AI generates them, providing an engaging and responsive user experience.
+  - **Streaming AI Responses:** Text appears instantly as the AI creates it, delivering an immersive and reactive user experience.
-  - **Automatic Retries:** Built-in retry logic with exponential backoff ensures reliable message delivery even with unstable connections.
+  - **Automatic Retries:** Integrated retry mechanism with exponential backoff guarantees dependable message transmission even with unreliable connections.
-  - **Visual Feedback:** Loading indicators, animated cursors, and connection status updates keep users informed throughout the conversation.
+  - **Visual Feedback:** Progress indicators, animated cursors, and connection status notifications keep users updated during the conversation.

 - **Responsive, Themeable UI:**
-  - Optimized for desktop, tablet, and mobile.
+  - Tuned for desktop, tablet, and mobile devices.
-  - Dark and light modes with your preference saved locally.
+  - Dark and light themes with your preference preserved locally.

-- **Guest Mode**: Use the app without creating an account—history is stored only in your browser.
+- **Guest Mode**: Access the app without account creation—history is maintained only in your browser.

 - **Comprehensive Property Data:**
-  - **Over 50,000** Chapel Hill area listings, complete with prices, beds, baths, living area, year built, and more.
+  - **Over 50,000** Chapel Hill area listings, complete with prices, bedrooms, bathrooms, living area, year built, and additional details.
-  - For security, this data isn’t included in the repo—please plug in your own.
+  - For security purposes, this data isn't included in the repository—please integrate your own dataset.
-  - Peek at our sample dataset here:
+  - Preview our sample dataset here:
     [Google Drive CSV (50k+ records)](https://drive.google.com/file/d/1vJCSlQgnQyVxoINosfWJWl6Jg1f0ltyo/view?usp=sharing)

 - **Production-Ready DevOps & Multi-Cloud Delivery:**
-  - Turn-key deployments for **AWS (ECS Fargate)**, **Azure (Container Apps)**, **GCP (Cloud Run)**, and **HashiCorp Terraform + Kubernetes (Consul/Nomad mesh)**.
+  - Ready-to-deploy solutions for **AWS (ECS Fargate)**, **Azure (Container Apps)**, **GCP (Cloud Run)**, and **HashiCorp Terraform + Kubernetes (Consul/Nomad mesh)**.
-  - Built-in support for **Vercel** (frontend + optional backend edge) and **kustomize/Helm** manifests for any Kubernetes cluster.
+  - Native support for **Vercel** (frontend + optional backend edge) and **kustomize/Helm** configurations for any Kubernetes cluster.
-  - Helm charts and Kustomize manifests available in `helm/` and `kubernetes/` for easy customization and deployment to Kubernetes environments.
+  - Helm charts and Kustomize configurations available in `helm/` and `kubernetes/` for straightforward customization and deployment to Kubernetes environments.
-  - CI/CD ready with **Jenkins**, **GitHub Actions**, **Azure Pipelines**, and **Cloud Build**.
+  - CI/CD configured with **Jenkins**, **GitHub Actions**, **Azure Pipelines**, and **Cloud Build**.
-  - See [DEPLOYMENTS.md](DEPLOYMENTS.md) for diagrams, step-by-step guides, and environment toggles.
+  - See [DEPLOYMENTS.md](DEPLOYMENTS.md) for diagrams, step-by-step instructions, and environment switches.
-  - After cleaning, approx. **30,772 properties** remain in the database, available for the chatbot to use.
+  - After processing, approximately **30,772 properties** remain in the database, accessible for the chatbot to utilize.
-  - Explore `Initial-Data-Analysis.ipynb` in the repo root for an initial, quick Jupyter‑powered dive into the data.
+  - Review `Initial-Data-Analysis.ipynb` in the repo root for a preliminary, rapid Jupyter‑powered exploration of the data.
-  - Explore `EDA-CLI-Chatbot.ipynb` in the repo root for a more detailed and comprehensive analysis of the data, as well as a CLI version of our chatbot.
+  - Review `EDA-CLI-Chatbot.ipynb` in the repo root for a more thorough and complete analysis of the data, plus a CLI version of our chatbot.

 - _and so many more features in the app..._